krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 **-allowedkeysalts**
     Specifies the key/salt tuples supported for long-term keys when setting or changing a principal's password/keys.
-See :ref:`Encryption_and_salt_types` in :ref:`kdc.conf(5)` for a list
-    of the accepted values, but note that key/salt tuples must be separated with commas (',') only.
+See :ref:`Keysalt_lists` in :ref:`kdc.conf(5)` for a list of the accepted values, but note that key/salt tuples must be separated with commas (',') only.
 To clear the allowed key/salt policy use a value of '-'.

 Example: